 The Discovery Retirement Optimiser allows Discovery Life clients to convert unused life cover into tax-free income when you retire through a benefit called the Life Plan Optimiser.
 With this offer, your Life Plan Optimiser is multiplied by 1.2, which gives you even more income in retirement.

 This offer applies to the Life Plan Optimiser for the full term of your policy.
 It is only available for new investments that are activated and completed by 30 June 2018, so hurry to take advantage this month!
 Find out more here.

 Get up to 50% of your premiums back in cash for living a healthier life

 By simply linking your Discovery Life Plan with your other Discovery products and for managing your health and wellness you can receive a percentage of your premiums back every five years.
 Integration allows you to receive up to 50% of your qualifying premiums back every five years.
-Read more about why you need life insurance.
+FIND YOUR LIFE PLAN.

 For Gavin and Colleen Clackworthy, of Vredehoek, Cape Town, a quality education for their children is a non-negotiable.
 So, they set about putting their beliefs into action.
 Read their story here.

 Arie Roos’s leg was severed below the knee after a traumatic 2005 motorbike accident.
 Here is his story about how having the Discovery Life Global Education Protector benefit ensured his daughter’s private school education.